 Our current research projects include:

-- Rethinking the Legal Structure of Liquidity and the Nature of Money in the Global Economy
+- Rethinking Law and Finance in the Global Economy

 - Project on Global Financial Regulation